ndm767/Four/README.md

 ## What still needs to be done
 - Write unit tests
 - Solid and wireframe mode interoperability
-- hide everything GLFW and GLM related
+- hide everything GLM related
+- switch from GLFW3 to SDL2 for Linux compatibility
 - write build instructions for Windows
 - Camera Controls
 - File/model loading